Almost everywhere injectivity conditions for the matrix recovery problem: Cases of Almost Everywhere Matrix Recovery

-\begin{remark} Note that Theorem \ref{theo-matrix-rand} and Theorem \ref{theo-GenericMatrix} follow from Theorem \ref{manifold-complex-rand} and Corollary \ref{coro:real-generic}, respectively.
+If we take $\M={\mathcal M}_{p\times q,r}(\R)$, then $\Delta \M$ is a projective variety.
+For $\M={\mathcal M}_{p\times q,r}(\R)$, we also have $\dim(\bar\M) =\dim_\R(\M)=(p+q)r-r^2$ \cite[Prop.
+12.2]{alge}.
+Note that Theorem \ref{theo-matrix-rand} follows from Theorem \ref{manifold-complex-rand} while Theorem \ref{theo-GenericMatrix} follows from Corollary \ref{coro:complex-generic}, Corollary \ref{coro:real-generic} and Theorem \ref{matrix-complex-generic}.
 Because the admissibility condition holds for many classes of varieties, the almost everywhere rank $r$ matrix recovery property will hold in far greater generalities.
 It should also be pointed out that if we replace the ``generic'' stipulation in our results by random choices over some absolute continuous probability distribution over the varieties then the almost everywhere rank $r$ matrix recovery property holds with probability 1. \end{remark}